karolagd/project-course-deliverables/README.md

 This repository contains source code, executables, and custom exploits developed for the Sharefall Siege Lab/Sharefall Siege Operation.

 # ⚠️ **Disclaimer**
-All code and binaries in this repository are provided strictly for **educational and research purposes**.
-They must only be used in isolated lab environments.
-Misuse against production systems or unauthorized targets is strictly prohibited.
+All code in this repository is provided solely for educational and research purposes.
+Use is permitted only within isolated lab environments.
+Any application against production systems or unauthorized targets is strictly prohibited.
+The author assumes no responsibility for misuse or unlawful activity arising from this material.

 # **Content and Usage**